Signing on with a Web Hosting Company

 Most solo entrepreneurs with a basic website can get by with an inexpensive shared hosting account.

 Shared hosting is usually under $10.00 a month, even less if you pay for a full year or multiple years in advance.
 If price is the most important factor, shared hosting is the way to go.
-It’s so inexpensive because you share a server with a few hundred other small sites.
+It’s so inexpensive because you share a server with a few hundred (or several thousand) other small sites.

 The trouble with shared hosting is that some service providers, in an effort to increase their profits, try to host too many sites on the same server.
 As a result, your pages may be very slow to load, and visitors might not bother to stick around.
 Slow load times can also have a negative effect on your search engine ranking.
 Furthermore, it’s frustrating to have to wait for pages to refresh when you’re working on a blog post or other update to your website!